rbholanath/ASAT-Configuration-Analyzer/CLASSIFICATION_CATEGORIES.md

 Rules that check violations regarding the migration of one version of the programming language to another.

 # Maintainability Defects
-Rules that check for defects that do not affect the behavior of the program, but rather hamper the future development of the system by increasing its technical debt.
+Rules that check for problems that only affect the future development efforts of changing or adding to the system, but have no impact on the correctness of the program.

 ## Code Structure
 Rules that check the structure, in terms of the file system or the coupling, for violations of common conventions.